secretgraph/secretgraph/docs/specifications/verification.md

 This is a stripped down international version which explains less trivials.

+Note: the wallet in the design concept can be a content or cluster in the secretgraph world.
+May enable updates via auth

 ## Design decisions

 ### Why not simply prefixing the concatened result with the url?